Experiences for children from three years. Does it sink or drown?

 • We can make a connection with real life experience.

-• Scientific thinking develops: we make forecasts, observations, comparisons, reasonings, we collect data, research and evaluation.
+• Scientific thinking is developed: we make predictions, observations, comparisons, reasoning, collect data, conduct research and evaluation.

 • Motor coordination and control develops